Yns70/textgame/README.md

 - Number formatting to string
 - Full Unicode support using [char32_t characters](https://en.wikipedia.org/wiki/UTF-32) and strings
 - Struct and function C-like API, with C++ strings and destructors for memory management
+- No dependencies--uses only standard built-in platform libraries

 # Files